-The 2023 Cyber Strategy identifies malicious cyber activity, to include foreign malign influence efforts, as a threat to the nation and USYBERCOM has the mission to deter, disrupt, manipulate, and defeat adversary cyber and malign influence actors.
+The 2023 Cyber Strategy identifies malicious cyber activity, to include foreign malign influence efforts, as a threat to the Nation and USCYBERCOM has the mission to deter, disrupt, manipulate, and defeat adversary cyber and malign influence actors.
 Despite cyber threats being as psychological as they are technological, USCYBERCOM prioritizes the latter at the expense of the former.
 Consequently, there is insufficient institutional recognition that cyber operations should be integrated into a larger psychological strategy.
 Training and educating SOF and CMF together in advanced venues could help dissolve cultural resistance to the others' concepts and develop better integrated operational approaches.

 The ROC served as a blueprint for Ukrainian resistance to the 2022 Russian invasion and occupation.
-While the 2022 Russian invasion of the Ukraine was less adherent to Messner's concept than their 2014 invasion, both employed resistance movements in the cyber domain in attempt to create a strategic advantage.
+While the 2022 Russian invasion of Ukraine was less adherent to Messner's concept than their 2014 invasion, both employed resistance movements in the cyber domain in attempt to create a strategic advantage.
 The United States must update and advance the ROC to better account for cyberspace and its concomitant complexities.
 This requires not only more integrated training but also an ideological convergence of SOF and CMF.
 Developing a subversive resistance warfare thrust within a national cyber strategy could facilitate the convergence.

 The separation between the training of SOF and CMF has limited the strategic effectiveness of military operations, particularly in subverting great powers by, with, and through cyber resistance movements.
 As adversaries increasingly resort to subversive tactics, traditional power gaps are bridged through cheap, accessible cyber tools to achieve strategic advantage.
 SOF and CMF are critical in GPC, yet do not maintain a coherent and reproducible mission alignment.
-Adversary actions in cyberspace underscore the necessity for a collective understanding and operational capability in subversion, propaganda, covert disinformation, orgaprovide comprehensive exposure to advanced technologies such as AI, digital phenotyping, and psychoinformatics, which are crucial for the development of sophisticated cyber operations and psychological warfare tactics.
-Critical for this joint development is how cognitive impacts may be created from resistance warfare tactics in and through cyberspace.
+Adversary actions in cyberspace underscore the necessity for a collective understanding and operational capability in in a strategic context.
+A development pathway must provide comprehensive exposure to advanced technologies such as AI, digital phenotyping, and psychoinformatics, which are crucial for the development of sophisticated cyber operations and psychological warfare tactics.
+Critical for this joint development is how cognitive impacts may be created from resistance subversion, propaganda, covert disinformation, organized violence, and cyber operations-integral components of contemporary resistance warfare.